greysongy/BestGig/README.md

 ## Machine Learning Component

-Our initial goal was to build a multifactor model.
+Our initial goal was to build a multi-factor model.
 For a longer description of our design process, click here: (article coming soon).
 The ultimate result was a polynomial regression model that uses the distance of an Uber ride to predict its fare (and subsequently, the wage a driver will earn).

 We couldn’t find a significant relationship between the time of day and an Uber fare, so we settled on the above parameters.
-The Tensorflow.js is not embedded in the live site, but the curve we outputted is based on our original model (which used multiple layers of sigmoids and a mean squared error optimizer).
+The Tensorflow.js is not embedded in the live site, but the curve we produced is based on our original model (which used multiple layers of sigmoids and a mean squared error optimizer).

 ![ML Model](public/asset/img/bGigMLPic.png)